How to Define Your Brand Voice: Frameworks, Examples, and a Practical Guide

 Create Your Free Brand KitFinal Word

-Brand voice is not a marketing exercise you complete once and file away.
-It is a living standard that should evolve with your company.
-The brands that are remembered are not the ones with the best logos — they are the ones that sound like themselves, everywhere, every time.
-Define your voice, document it, and distribute it to everyone who speaks for your brand.
-The consistency will compound.
+Brand voice is not a branding exercise you finish and file.
+It is a standard that either compounds or decays depending on whether anyone maintains it.
+The brands you remember are rarely the ones with the best logos — they are the ones that sound like themselves in every window, every time.
+Define the voice, write it down, and hand it to everyone who speaks for you.
+Consistency is boring to maintain and impossible to fake, which is exactly why it works.

 Related Articles